 - A more varied microbiota is inversely associated with adult abdominal issues (26)

-I try to include a source of fermented food at least once per day.
+Personally, I try to include a source of fermented food each day.

 Here are some low-carb-friendly fermented foods:

 What Foods Should I Avoid on a Low-Carb Diet?